ThugsFinance/cloiinkcoin.com/src/content/whitepaper/index.md

 byte array of data as an output.

 The formal execution model of EVM code is surprisingly simple.
-While the Ethereum virtual machine is running, its full computational state can be defined by the tuple
+While the Cloiinkcoin virtual machine is running, its full computational state can be defined by the tuple
 `(block_state, transaction, message, code, memory, stack, pc, gas)`, where `block_state` is the global state containing all accounts and